JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 ### ⚠️ WARNING

-Due to the nature of the mod, there are some bosses that become more competitive, if not difficult (especially in the canyon), but it's more than anything, at the beginning and then everything will be more "relaxed", because I already went through it (in order to test my own mod) to see if the game became unbearable or just becomes a little more complicated and my conclusion was that it is 'passable', the game does not become unplayable (I'm talking about the AI ​​and the AI ​​of the bosses).
+- Due to the nature of the mod, there are some bosses that become more competitive, if not difficult (especially in the canyon), but it's more than anything, at the beginning and then everything will be more "relaxed", because I already went through it (in order to test my own mod) to see if the game became unbearable or just becomes a little more complicated and my conclusion was that it is 'passable', the game does not become unplayable (I'm talking about the AI ​​and the AI ​​of the bosses).

-Another thing is that when you see the performance port of MW you will think, can it be used with the NFSC: MW'05 shiftpattern/ShiftSND Port https://nfsmods.xyz/mod/6237?, well that I don't know for sure because I made the mod long before I even knew about the existence of that mod.
+- Another thing is that when you see the performance port of MW you will think, can it be used with the NFSC: MW'05 shiftpattern/ShiftSND Port https://nfsmods.xyz/mod/6237?, well that I don't know for sure because I made the mod long before I even knew about the existence of that mod.

-This mod is currently compatible with the Improvement Mod v2: https://nfsmods.xyz/mod/855, I haven't tried it with other mods like Ultimate, CBR or Endgame, but I don't think it's totally incompatible with those mods as it's a performance improvement for the cars and doesn't touch any of the gameplay of those mods.
+- This mod is currently compatible with the [Improvement Mod v2](https://nfsmods.xyz/mod/855) and [Carbon Battle Royale](https://nfsmods.xyz/mod/1211), I haven't tried it with other mods like Ultimate or Endgame, but I don't think it's totally incompatible with those mods as it's a performance improvement for the cars and doesn't touch any of the gameplay of those mods.

-Finally, the mod does not affect the car in any way without upgrades, it will remain the same as the vanilla game, the improvements will be reflected when maxed out the cars.
-(I forgot to mention it before).
+- Finally, the mod does not affect the car in any way without upgrades, it will remain the same as the vanilla game, the improvements will be reflected when maxed out the cars.

 ---